• Home

 about unusual little details.”

-Dr. Powell, a clinical psychiatrist and medical historian
+Dr. Powell, a clinical neuropsychiatrist and

-who hangs around with clinical pastoral chaplains,
+hangs around with clinical pastoral chaplains,

 always starts off his research with